objectionary/news.eolang.org/_posts/2023/10/2023-11-02-comparison-of-floating-zeros.md

 ### Conclusion

-We changed `eq` attribute of `float` to meet the IEEE 754 standard.
+We changed the `eq` attribute of `float` to meet the IEEE 754 standard.
 Significant reasons are needed to deviate from the standard, so we decided that it would be more correct to do as in other programming languages.